jkimlab/PAPipe/Docker/README.md

 ### Run PAPipe with Docker

+This file shows how to run PAPipe with Docker for a test data.
+To run for your own data, you can easily prepare your own parameter files using [our helper webpage](http://bioinfo.konkuk.ac.kr/PAPipe/parameter_builder/) and rerun PAPipe in the Docker image.

 **1. Installing Docker Engine (Need root permission)**

 Skip if your machine already has the engine ([Installation document](https://docs.docker.com/engine/install/)).